 After a little more time, new roots should start to sprout from the base of your fennel.
 Once you reach this stage, you have two choices.
-You can either keeping on growing fennel in water, where it should continue to grow.
+You can either keep on growing fennel in water, where it should continue to grow.
 You can harvest from it periodically like this, and as long as you keep it in the sun and change its water every now and again, you should have fennel forever.

-Another option when regrowing fennel plants from scraps is to transplant into soil.
+Another option when regrowing fennel plants from scraps is to transplant them into soil.
 After a few weeks, when the roots are big and strong enough, move your plant to a container.
 Fennel likes well-draining soil and a deep container.